 The website advertises that it takes less than two hours to install the hair, which seems doable, but it took my hairstylist a little longer than that to install.
 However, it’s important to remember that the time may vary depending on the person, stylist, hair, and other factors, just like most protective style installations.

 The installation experience was pretty typical.
 One bonus with this hair is that it's pre-looped for easy crochet installation.
 I got mine with individual locs around the perimeter to create a more natural look, but there are seemingly endless ways to install them.
 Pierre actually offers a tutorial on installing it on your own head on YouTube, which is a great resource.

 After my hair was installed, the fun began.
 As with most protective styles, I had a sigh of relief that I didn’t have to worry about doing late-night twist-outs on my natural hair.
 But, unlike with other protective styles, I couldn’t stop looking at the distinct colors in my locs.

-The colors complimented my melanated skin, and the softness of the hair felt very natural.
-I felt relieved to be supporting a Black woman-owned business that in turn supported me with some bomb locs too.
+The colors complemented my melanated skin, and the softness of the hair felt very natural.
+I felt relieved to be supporting a Black woman-owned business that in turn supported me with some bomb locs, too.